Mocha Rose Big Leaf Maple

 A highly ornamental small accent tree with large lobed leaves, grown for their unusual color that progresses from shrimp pink in spring to a deep mocha-pink-brown into summer; best suited for use in moist conditions

-Mocha Rose Big Leaf Maple has attractive rose foliage edged in khaki (brownish-green) which emerges coral-pink in spring.
+Mocha Rose Big Leaf Maple is primarily valued in the landscape for its ornamental globe-shaped form.
+It features showy racemes of fragrant red flowers hanging below the branches in mid spring.
+It has attractive rose foliage edged in khaki (brownish-green) which emerges coral-pink in spring.
 The large glossy lobed leaves are highly ornamental and turn an outstanding orange in the fall.
-It features showy racemes of fragrant red flowers hanging below the branches in mid spring.
-The fruit is not ornamentally significant.

 Mocha Rose Big Leaf Maple is a dense deciduous tree with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.